As a Graphic Designer, you’ll need an excellent Computer optimized for Graphic Design workloads for a fast and frustration-free work experience.

-The absolute best Computer for Graphic Design has more and more become a powerhouse-machinery, that can put a good load on the hardware similar to working in 3D Modeling and Rendering,Video Editing or CAD.
-Images have become much larger in resolution, the Vector Illustrations have become more complex, and the Software Features rely on Hardware Features that a slow or older Computer just won’t be able to handle anymore.
+The absolute best Computer for Graphic Design has more and more become a powerhouse-machinery, that can put a good load on its underlying hardware, similar to working in 3D Modeling and Rendering,Video Editing, or CAD.

-I have put together a list of what you should be on the lookout for when building or buying your Graphic Design Computer and Workstation that will be your workhorse of creative endeavors in the years to come.
+I have put together a list of what you should be on the lookout for when buying your Graphic Design Computer and Workstation that will be your workhorse of creative endeavors in the years to come.

-Best Hardware Parts for Graphic Design
+Best CPU for Graphic Design

-Change a color, draw a line, process keystrokes, open a menu – all that will put the CPU to work, which will then return a result: An open menu, a new color, a finished line or a word that you typed.
+Change a color, draw a line, process keystrokes, open a menu – all that will put the CPU to work, which will then return a result: An open menu, a new color, a finished line, or a word that you typed.

-There are two main ways a Modern Processor goes about its tasks: It can either work them off one at a time after one another or more simultaneously on several so-called CPU Cores at the same time.
+There are two main ways a Modern Processor goes about its tasks: It can either work them off one at a time after one another or simultaneously on several so-called CPU Cores at the same time.

 Well, then let’s just get a CPU with the highest core clock and as many cores as possible and all should be great, right?